Josef37/factory-travel-optimization/README.md

 This version uses the same search as the previous, but restricts new states being explored:

 It follows the strategy to **finish everything left of you, once you turn** from going right to going left.
-And waiting is only allowed at the very left (unfinished factory).
+And waiting is only allowed at leftmost unfinished factory.

 1. You can move left, only when there is a unfinished factory left of you.
 2. You can wait, only if you are at the leftmost unfinished factory.